Workplace democracy: Mondragon

-The Mondragon Cooperative Corporation is the largest worker cooperative in the world, and as such the largest corporation that operates some form of workplace democracy.
-The Marxian economist Richard D. Wolff states it is "a stunningly successful alternative to the capitalist organization of production".

 Marland Mold

 Marland Mold was a company started in 1946 in Pittsfield, Massachusetts, by Severino Marchetto and Paul Ferland.
 The company at first, designed and built steel molds for plastic products throughout the 1950s and 60s.
 In 1969 the owners sold the company to VCA which was later bought by The Ethyl Corporation.
 The Marland Mold employees voted to join the International Union of Electrical Workers, because of a dispute that took place over health insurance.
 The plant's manager started to pay less attention and put less time into the Pittsfield plant so the profits declined.
 The plant was put up for sale in 1992.
 The employees ended up buying out the plant, even though they weren't fans of employee ownership before, they needed to save their jobs.
 There immediately was a burst in production and they were able to produce molds that normally took the 3,000 hours to make in 2,200 hours.
 They had financial stake in the company now which gave them new motivation for the company's success.
 The other two ideas that were key components to their success was the education of all members about their new roles, and building an ownership culture within the organization.
 In 1995, they had officially bought all ownership stock and buyout lenders and the company was completely employee owned.
 Through all of this employees were also able to gain a broader perspective on the company, like being able to understand others views of different conflicts in the workplace.
 In 2007, Marland Mold celebrated their 15th anniversary of employee ownership.

 In 2010, Marland Mold were acquired by Curtil.
 In 2017, the Pittsfield plant was shut.